 All these acronyms can get confusing!
 A CRM is a customer relationship management system - in other words, a customer database with additional functionality.
-It's completely different from a CMS which is used to build websites.
-However, systems like HubSpot combine both very smoothly so that it is very easy to integrate all your marketing with your website.
+It's completely different from a CMS, which is used to build websites.
+However, systems like HubSpot combine both very smoothly so it is easy to integrate all your marketing with your website.

 HubSpot CMS Features

-We've written a whole blog post about the features of HubSpot CMS Hub so I won't go over old ground here, but it is very flexible and customisable, it has a drag and drop option which is great for non-geeks, and it integrates really easily with many third party apps.
-It also gives you the option of personalising web pages for specific contacts and adding CTAs (call to action buttons) and forms that send data directly into your CRM.
+We've written a whole blog post about the features of HubSpot CMS Hub, so I won't go over old ground here, but it is very flexible and customisable; it has a drag-and-drop option which is great for non-geeks, and it integrates really easily with many third-party apps.
+It also allows you to personalise web pages for specific contacts and add CTAs (call-to-action buttons) and forms that send data directly into your CRM.
 It's also very reasonably priced.

 This is where it all gets a bit technical, so look away now if you don't want your mind to be blown!

-To keep it simple, when a business has content, like blog posts, web pages, PDFs etc, that content might be used in a number of different places.
-It could be used in a website.
+To keep it simple, when a business has content, like blog posts, web pages, PDFs etc, that content might be used in several different places.
+It could be used on a website.
 It could be used in an intranet.
 It could be used in an app.
 It could be used in a lot of different places.
-So what headless does is it provides a system for creating content without concerning yourself as to where that content is going to get consumed.
+So what headless does is it provides a system for creating content without concern about where that content will get consumed.
 It's a bit like a warehouse for content.

-If you've ever used Vimeo for hosting videos, its a little like headless.
-You upload all your videos to there and then you can put them whatever you want.
-You can put them in a HubSpot page or a WordPress page, or a separate landing page.
+If you've ever used Vimeo for hosting videos, it's a little like headless.
+You upload all your videos to there, and then you can put them in whatever you want.
+You can put them in a HubSpot, WordPress, or a separate landing page.

 What To Look For In A CMS

-First and foremost, choose one that is mainstream and well supported.
-If you need to change to a different agency you want to make sure you can find one that understands your CMS.
-We have seen companies having to rebuild their websites because they just can't find a developer who will work with their existing one.
+First and foremost, choose one that is mainstream and well-supported.
+If you need to change to a different agency, make sure you can find one that understands your CMS.
+We have seen companies having to rebuild their websites because they can't find a developer who will work with their existing ones.

-Check how it will impact on your site speed.
-Certain drag and drop plug-ins for mainstream platforms like Wordpress can really slow websites down, so find out not just which CMS but also which site building tools your agency prefers.
+Check how it will impact your site speed.
+Certain drag-and-drop plug-ins for mainstream platforms like WordPress can slow websites down, so find out which CMS and site-building tools your agency prefers.

-Find out if you will need to pay extra for additional plug-ins to give you the functionality you need.
-For example, Shopify is a great ecommerce system but there are a number of added costs if you want more than the basic shipping, for example.
+Find out if you need to pay extra for additional plug-ins to give you the necessary functionality.
+For example, Shopify is a great e-commerce system, but there are a number of added costs if you want more than the basic shipping.

 Think about hosting, backups and updates.
-Systems like Wordpress and Joomla need to be hosted and updates, some of which are vital for security, need to be taken care of promptly.
-So you will need to consider the cost of hosting and the reliability of your hosting provider when it comes to keeping your site running, up to date, and secure.
-Web-based, Software As A Service (SAAS) systems like HubSpot and Shopify don't require hosting and are updated automatically.
+Systems like WordPress and Joomla need to be hosted and updates, some of which are vital for security, must be taken care of promptly.
+So you will need to consider the cost of hosting and the reliability of your hosting provider when it comes to keeping your site running, up-to-date, and secure.
+Web-based, Software As A Service (SAAS) systems like HubSpot and Shopify doesn't require hosting and are updated automatically.

 Check if your developers require a staging server.
 To clarify, best practice dictates that you don't make major changes to a live website, so you normally change it offline and push it to a staging platform to preview and check it before you put the new version live.